beders/Resty/README.rst

 Status
 -------

-Infancy
+Growing

-- No support for multipart/form-data yet
+- Some support for multipart/form-data yet.
+No nice support of multipart/mixed as sub-parts.
-- No support for the other HTTP verbs yet
+- Some HTTP verbs still missing (HEAD, OPTIONS among them)
 - No explicit HTML support yet.
 Use text(...).toString() and feed it a parser like Jericho
 - No oauth support yet.